Google Tensor: G5

 Codename: "Laguna".
 Devices: Pixel 10, Pixel 10 Pro, Pixel 10 Pro XL and Pixel 10 Pro Fold.

 The Tensor G5 features an Imagination Technologies PowerVR DXT-48-1536 GPU.
 This marked a departure from the Arm Mali GPUs used in previous Pixel phones, and a choice that was considered uncommon for a flagship device at the time of its release.

 Upon the Pixel 10's release, reviewers and users noted that the GPU's performance was subpar, particularly in intensive applications like game emulation.
 This lackluster performance was attributed to the inclusion of an outdated GPU driver in the phone's initial software.
 Imagination Technologies had already released a newer driver with improved performance and compatibility, but this was not included with the Pixel 10 at launch.
 Google later stated that it would release GPU driver updates to improve performance in future software updates for the Pixel 10 series.

+G6

+The Tensor G6 chip, codenamed "Malibu," was officially announced on August 12, 2026, and powers the Pixel 11, Pixel 11 Pro, Pixel 11 Pro XL, and Pixel 11 Pro Fold.